 Offerpad and Opendoor are the largest iBuyers in the U.S., allowing homeowners to sell their property quickly without the hassle of showings or negotiation with individual buyers.

-Offerpad might be a better choice for those who may benefit from the company’s perks, such as a three-day extended stay or free local move.
-If Offerpad isn't available in your area or if you're unsure about the sale and don’t want to pay a cancellation fee, you might want to consider Opendoor.
+Offerpad might be a better choice for those who could benefit from the company’s perks, such as a three-day extended stay, free local move, or pre-listing renovation services.

 An iBuyer isn't the only option if you want to sell fast.
 Clever Offers helps you find cash buyers in your area and see their offers for your home, with no obligation or commitment to sell.
-The 7-Day Sold program allows you to find the highest possible cash buyer for your home.
-Take a short quiz to get started!
+Take a short quiz to see which offers you qualify for, and sell in as little as 7 days for highest cash price.

 FAQ